bveyseloglu/All-in-One-IoT-Application-for-TI-Tiva-C/README.md

 * When httpTask finishes its job with openweather, a semaphore is posted to activate tcpSocketTask where a TCP Socket connection is made to SocketTest server program to send the average temperature and the one obtained from openweathermap.

 ## Notes
-You need to register api.openweathermap.org to get an API key.
+You need to register an account from api.openweathermap.org to get an API key.
 Also, don't forget to change the MAC adress from the header file.

 ## License
 Licensed under MIT License.